coreos/docs/launching-containers/launching/launching-containers-fleet/index.md

 Second is `%H`, a variable built into systemd, that represents the hostname of the machine running this unit.
 Variable usage is covered in our [Getting Started with systemd]({{site.url}}/docs/launching-containers/launching/getting-started-with-systemd/#unit-variables) guide as well as in [systemd documentation](http://www.freedesktop.org/software/systemd/man/systemd.unit.html#Specifiers).

-The third is a [fleet-specific property]({{site.url}}/docs/launching-containers/launching/fleet-unit-files/) called `ConditionMachineOf`.
+The third is a [fleet-specific property]({{site.url}}/docs/launching-containers/launching/fleet-unit-files/) called `MachineOf`.
 This property causes the unit to be placed onto the same machine that `apache.1.service` is running on.

 Let's verify that each unit was placed on to the same machine as the Apache service is bound to: